 Jenna Kane, Product Developer at Kersaint Cobb says that 'statement flooring within bedrooms is being seen more and more, as the trend for teaming luxurious materials with vibrant hues increases in popularity.
 A deep, rich colored carpet is the perfect way to inject a touch of character.'

-And this bedroom is definitely full of character.
+And this modern bedroom is definitely full of character.
 Covered literally floor to ceiling in House of Hackney prints it's the perfect example of carpets have shed their dated skin and can add so much interest and personality to a room.

 3. Choose a natural fibre carpet

 Sisal carpets are about the only carpet material and style that has been acceptable in recent years.
 These on-trend natural fiber floorings look almost like large area rugs, adding just the right amount of texture and neutral tones for a room.
 They are simple, low-pile designs that are perfect for more minimalist or rustic bedrooms.
 And they are a practical choice too, perfect for high-traffic areas as they are hardwearing and stain-resistant.

 If you want to add a touch more comfort underfoot try layering smaller, softer rugs either side of the bed.

 We've all seen painterly rugs grace the floors (and even the walls) of stylish homes for years now and in the right setting these more statement, colorful designs can work just as well with fitted carpets.
 If you don't want a bold bedroom carpet to overwhelm the space, the key is to key the rest of the room minimal and monochrome.

 Now, we aren't saying a faux sheep is minimal, but look at the rest of the space.
 The dusky pink from the carpet is used on the walls, for the curtains and the upholstery of the chaise.
 The space still feels calm and inviting, despite the brilliantly whacky carpet.

 5. Add a thick velvet carpet for extra softness underfoot